 Contact the Northern Ireland Environment Agency (NIEA) to register as a waste carrier if you want to transport waste, or buy and sell it.
 You must also register if you arrange for waste to be transported, disposed of or recovered.

-Transporting waste includes carrying any kind of waste, eg a customer’s old electrical fittings that you’ve replaced.
+Transporting waste includes carrying any kind of waste, for example a customer’s old electrical fittings that you’ve replaced.

-You don’t need to register if you only:
+You do not need to register if you only:

 - transport your own household waste (not as part of a trade or business)

 - transport waste to or from the UK but not within it